 This statement creates a database whose name consists of five multibyte characters, each of which is 2 bytes long.
-For more about using multibyte characters in SQL identifiers, see Name database objects.
+For more about using multibyte characters in SQL identifiers, see Name database objects (GLS User's Guide).

 Single-byte and multibyte characters in the same string